The Ultimate Character Traits List

 - Greed: You continue to desire more, regardless of how much you have already accumulated.
 This desire can be temporary or long-term.

 - Disrespectfulness: Not giving someone your attention.
 Not listening when someone is speaking to you.
 The opposite of respectfulness.

-- Impatience: Not being able to sit tight and wait your turn.
-Not playing the long game.
+- Impatience: A form of haste whereby you are unable to sit tight and wait your turn; instead favoring a more active approach.
 Occasionally considered a positive character trait.
 The opposite of patience.

 - Pessimism: Always expecting the worst possible outcome.
 Bringing people down.
 Not working toward a better future, because you don’t believe one can exist.
 The opposite of optimism.

 - Unforgivingness: Not being able to cease feelings of anger and resentment toward another person or yourself.
 The opposite of forgivingness.